 - Respect deadlines.
 If you think you’re going to miss one, provide ample warning and a revised commitment.

-- If you’re participating in a social media business community, observe the rules of etiquette, and treat people with respect, even warmth–if this fits your personality.
+- If you’re participating in a social media business community, observe the rules of etiquette, and treat people with respect, and warmth–if this fits with your online presence.
 (On Twitter, for example: Pay it forward.
-Retweet, follow, favorite, attribute and acknowledge, thank RTs and #FollowFriday.
+Retweet, follow, favorite, attribute (HT or MT) and acknowledge, thank RTs and #FollowFriday.
 Keep self-promotion to a minimum.
 On LinkedIn and, if used for relationship building, Facebook the “rules” are similar.
+Keep self promotion to 20% of engagement or less.
 Recognize the efforts and accomplishments of others by way of likes or comments.
-Share the work and opinions of others where appropriate.
+Share their work and opinions where appropriate–ideally in a way that demonstrates that you have both read and understood it.
 Always attribute and acknowledge.
 Treat Connection and Friend requests with courtesy.)

 You may also like: